jigsthegreat/BigJRepository/README.md

 grails run-app
 ```

-Now you can connect to the server localhost:8080 (pa check b kng anu man gd)
+Now you can connect to the server localhost:8080

 #### Linux
 * Open terminal